 Aim 1: “Phenotypic variations of nutrient trade-off in Arabidopsis ecotypes”.
 Arabidopsis is a model for studying natural variations of NUE in plants (Fig. 2A,Chardon et al., 2012; Sulpice et al., 2013.
 For example, previous studies of ecotypes identified N-efficient ecotypes Tsu-0 and Bur-0 with improved biomass production (Chardon et al., 2010).
 Here, we propose to study the ecological and developmental basis of a multiple nutrient trade-off in Arabidopsis ecotypes at the organismal level.
-By means of individual trait quantification and novel morphometrics analysis, we will study the effect of major PK nutrients under low vs. high N conditions as a trade-off to produce plant biomass (∆PK biomass).
+By means of trait quantification and novel morphometrics analysis, we will study the effect of major PK nutrients under low vs. high N conditions, as a trade-off to produce plant biomass (∆PK biomass).
 In addition, NUE will be monitored as the ratio between biomass and total N-content using an 15N label.
-Thus, we aim to identify ecotypes of interest with improved potential of NUE at high and low nitrogen ranges (Fig.1B - green and red arrows).
+Thus, we aim to identify ecotypes of interest with improved potential of NUE at both low and high nitrogen ranges, ideally at low PK (Fig.1B - green and red arrows).

-Experimental plan: To generate testable hypotheses, we will assess the effect of the two selected N concentrations (0.5mM and 40mM, Fig. 1B) using modified MS medium plates containing low versus high P and K. Under this complete matrix, plant growth phenotypes of the 96 selected ecotypes will be assessed, including individual phenotypic traits such as root/shoot biomass and leaf and root architectural traits (López-Bucio et al., 2003; Dubrovsky & Forde, 2012; Rosas et al., 2013).
+Experimental plan: To generate testable hypotheses, we will assess the effect of the two selected Low and High N concentrations (0.5mM and 40mM, Fig. 1B) using modified MS medium plates containing low versus high P and K. Under this matrix of 4 conditions, plant growth phenotypes of the 96 selected ecotypes will be assessed, including individual phenotypic traits such as root/shoot biomass and leaf and root architectural traits (López-Bucio et al., 2003; Dubrovsky & Forde, 2012; Rosas et al., 2013).
 In parallel, all monitored developmental traits will be compared to a landmark-based morphometrics analysis recently developed in the lab (Ristova et al., 2013).
-Also, N uptake and NUE will be screened using radiolabel 15N experiments in collaboration with Sandrine Ruffel and Gabriel Krouk (INRA, France).
+In addition, we will measure N-uptake and NUE will be screened using radiolabel 15N experiments in collaboration with Sandrine Ruffel and Gabriel Krouk (INRA, France).
 Briefly, using 15N as a tracer, the rate of nitrate incorporation into total N will be measured as a function of biomass (Fig. 2A).

-Research question: How plants have adapted to nutrient availability and how developmental responses are rooted in the evolution of the model plant Arabidopsis?
-In addition to identify key ecotypes with improved NUE under low input, this phenotypic study aim to identify genetic and ecological variations of development related to nutrient availability and the geographical origin of the accessions.
-This morphometric analysis may specifically screen the ecological adaptation of the root architecture to indigenous nutrient regimes López-Bucio et al., 2003.
-The combination of phenomics (aim1) and genomics (aim3) approaches will help uncover the genetic basis for the developmental and ecological adaptations to NUE in distinct nutrient environments.
+Research question: How have plants adapted to nutrient availability and how are developmental responses rooted in the evolution of the model plant Arabidopsis?
+In addition to identifying key ecotypes with improved NUE under low N-input, this phenotypic study aims to identify genetic and ecological variations of development related to nutrient availability and the geographical origin of the accessions.
+This morphometric analysis may specifically screen the ecological adaptation of the root architecture to indigenous nutrient regimes (López-Bucio et al., 2003).
+The combination of phenomics (Aim 1) and genomics (Aim 3) approaches will help uncover the genetic basis for the developmental and ecological adaptations to NUE in distinct nutrient environments.